SunSerega/SAC/README.md

 Jump "#" //(Jumps to the start)

 ```
-but also you can do very complex scripts.
+but also multifile, recursive, etc. scripts.

 SAC has:
 - Powerful optimizer;